CameronFox01/myWebsite/myWebsite/README.md

 This is a personal project to teach myself **HTML, CSS,** and **JavaScript**.
 I am wanting to make the website into a portfolio of who I am and which languages I know, and what projects naturally intrigue me.

-I feel as if this will be very similar to my resumé.
+I feel as if this will be very similar to my resumé.Just with a pretty design and more personal design than just words on a page.

 ## Goal
 My goal is to make this website a project that I am proud to show the people in my life who are not coders proud of me.
 I want the project to be a resource for future job oppertunities.
 A place for them to get to know more of who I am and be a placed where they are impressed with my skills.

 ## Sections of Code
-+ Home Page
++ Home Page - *This has been Merged into About Me*
 + About Me
 + Work History
 + Coding Projects